psf/black/docs/faq.md

 [file collection and discovery](usage_and_configuration/file_collection_and_discovery.md) for details.

+You can use `--explain` (or `-E`) to see exactly why each file was included or ignored, e.g., `black --explain .`.
+Combine with `--explain-simulate` to preview without formatting.

 ## Why is my Jupyter Notebook cell not formatted?

 _Black_ is timid about formatting Jupyter Notebooks.
 Cells containing any of the